-Each entity covered by this policy must have a system in place to record and retain hours of service for graduate assistants.
+Each entity covered by this policy must have a system in place to record and retain hours of service for graduate assistants by October 31, 2014.

 Employment break rules will be taken into account in calculating the hours of all employees of educational organizations, including graduate assistants, during measurement periods.